nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Enter the command `find task User Guide`.

-If done successfully, you should the see all tasks whose name contain "User" or "Guide" show up under in the task list of [current team section](#current-team-section).
+If done successfully, you should the see all tasks whose name contain "User" or "Guide" show up in the task list of [current team section](#current-team-section).

 ![Find Task Example](images/FindTaskExample.png)